Financing Available! We have financing options available for your next project. Learn more →

 Frequently Asked Questions You Should Know

-Many residential and light commercial elements use footings: foundations under homes, porch and deck supports, garage slabs, column bases, and pole barn posts.
-A proper Concrete Footer Lenoir City TN matter for any load-bearing component connected to the ground.
+Many residential and light commercial structures rely on footings, including foundations under homes, porch and deck supports, garage slabs, column bases, and pole barn posts.
+A proper Concrete Footer Lenoir City TN matters for any load-bearing component connected to the ground.

-Soil bearing capacity affects how much surface area a footing should have.
-When soils are weak or loose, they often require wider and sometimes deeper bases to spread the load more safely.
-A site evaluation or geotechnical report can help confirm the correct sizing.
-Anchored Construction & Restoration reviews soils in Lenoir City to recommend safe dimensions.
+Soil bearing capacity determines how much surface area a footing must have.
+Weak or loose soils need wider and sometimes deeper bases so the load can be spread out properly.
+A site evaluation or geotechnical report helps identify the correct sizing.
+Anchored Construction & Restoration evaluates soils in Lenoir City to recommend safe dimensions.

 Frost heave may lift shallow foundations during repeated freeze-thaw cycles.
 Setting footings below the frost line helps stop seasonal movement.
 Since frost depth is different from one region to another, contractors in the Knoxville area follow local code and climate data to choose safe depths.